The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Follow-up of the persistent radio source with EVN, e-MERLIN, and uGMRT

 \section{Follow-up of the persistent radio source with EVN, e-MERLIN, and uGMRT}

 Following the detection of a persistent radio source with the VLA, we triggered a Very Long Baseline Interferometry (VLBI) campaign involving the European VLBI Network (EVN) and the enhanced Multi Element Remotely Linked Interferometer Network (e-MERLIN).
 EVN observations were performed on May 12th, 2021, in e-VLBI mode with the standard setup at 5 GHz (project code RP032A, PI: Panessa).
 The array was composed by 9 EVN antennas (IR, BD, SV, HH, SH, O8, EF, WB, JB) plus 6 from e-MERLIN (JL, PI, KN, DE, DA, CM).
-Sources J0237+2848 and J0555+3948 were used as fringe finders at the beginning/end of the experiment, while J0502+2516 for target phase-referencing.
+The data rate was 2 Gbps for all antennas except for SV and BD (1 Gbps), and the e-Merlin array (512 Mbps).
+This reflected into different bandwidths, from 0.1 to 0.5 GHz.
+Sources J0237+2848 and J0555+3948 were used as fringe finders at the beginning/end of the experiment, while J0502+2516 for target phase-referencing (1.4$^\circ$ apart).
 A total on-source time of 4 hours was reached.
 Data were reduced with the Astronomical Image Processing System (AIPS) software, following standard calibration procedures for continuum data.
 Visibilities were then imaged using the DIFMAP software \citep{1997ASPC..125...77S}, applying natural weighting.
 The obtained angular resolution was 3.5$\times$1.7 mas, with a position angle of 7.15$^\circ$.
 The RMS was 9 $\mu$Jy/beam.

 We did not detect any compact source above a confidence level of 6 sigma, resulting in an upper limit of 54 uJy/beam.
 This result confirms with deeper observations the previous one from the PRECISE project \citep{Marcote21}, also obtained with the EVN but at 1.4 GHz.
 Those authors concluded that the nature of the emission detected with the VLA must be of extended nature, not being visible at VLBI resolution.
 From non-detections on the shortest baseline of the array (Effelsberg-Westerbork; $\sim$270 km) they could estimate an angular size $\gtrsim$140 mas for the extended emission, corresponding to a projected linear size $\gtrsim$260 pc.
 In our observation, the sub-array composed by e-MERLIN antennas plus JB - i.e. the array baselines more sensitive to extended emission - gave an angular resolution of 60$\times$36 mas, and an RMS of 43 $\mu$Jy/beam (applying natural weighting).
 Considering a threshold of 6 sigma, the e-MERLIN non-detection implies a surface brightness $<$0.045 Jy/kpc$^2$.